Virgula0/LeakerSearcher2.0/README.md

 ## What's new in this version?
 · The main important feature: It's available for all operating systems.

-· All operation are excecuted parallely in order to speed up the search.
+· All tasks are excecuted parallely in order to speed up the search.

 · Search in more than 25 GB requires about 260 seconds while with a normal scan with grep about 660.